Banks Boost AI Adoption

 ICYMI: Citi’s recent report on AI anticipates the tech could drive banking industry profits up by 9% to $2 trillion by 2028 through productivity gains, automating routine tasks, and freeing up employees for higher-value work.

-BNP Paribas Teams Up with Mistral AI for AI Solutions
+PARTNERSHIPS BNP Paribas Teams Up with Mistral AI for AI Solutions

 The French bank has entered into a multi-year partnership with Mistral AI, encompassing all of the French AI giant's commercial models, according to a press release.
 The bank's global markets unit has been testing Mistral AI's models since last year, yielding "strong results."